tiagomelojuca/otclient-wiki/Compiling-on-Windows.md

 * Go to the source folder and open otclient.cbp in CodeBlocks
 * Click build
 * If no errors were found otclient.exe will be in the source folder
-* Make sure that you have a otclient module containing the .spr/.dat files
+* Download the [latest otclient tibiafiles](https://github.com/Baxnie/otclient-tibiafiles/zipball/master) module (it contains the .spr/.dat files)
+* Extract it into modules path, make sure that modules/tibiafiles/Tibia.spr exists
-* Now you can **run it!**
+* Now you can **run otclient.exe**